lydx9876/IdentityServer3-Sample/README.md

 # IdentityServer3-Sample
-Sample of IdentityServer3 for OAuth and OpenID Connect
+Sample of IdentityServer3 for OAuth and OpenID Connect¡£